Takashiidobe/notes/src/business/interviewee-questions.md

 ### Why:
 In this question you will learn more about the value proposition the company offers employees, understand more about the interviewer and, potentially, get insight into rewards.

-## What mistakes have people made in this position?
+## What Mistakes Have People Made in This Position?

 ### Who to Ask:
 Cross-Functional